TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 3. Scaling and automation is a natural follow-up topic when discussing enumeration.

 4. After making the Pam Same Picture meme, a thought occurred to me: would LLMs also normalise typos?
-Would they consider something like "bubble tea" and "bublbe tea" to be the *same picture*?
-That may be another avenue for output-invariant attacks.
+Would they consider something like `bubble tea` and `bublbe tea` to be the *same picture*?
+This may be another option for output-invariant attacks.

 ### Further Resources